Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 Chains: EVM chains (ETH, BNB, and others)

-Best for: Catching copy-paste scams; second-opinion alongside GoPlus; quickly screening high-volume new token launches
+Best for: Catching copy-paste scams; second-opinion alongside GoPlus; screening high-volume new token launches

 Limitation: Cannot assess behavioral history; false positives on legitimate new tokens; no Solana support